aehrc/onto-atomio-cloak/README.md

 ONTOCLOAK_ONTOSERVER_TOKEN_ENDPOINT=https://ontocloakdemo:8443/auth/realms/ontoserver/protocol/openid-connect/token
 ```

+After updating these variables in the .env, run docker compose down && docker compose up

 ### Postman and checking out the environment

 In the postman folder you will find some environments, and example requests to do the things that you will need client tokens obtained from keycloak.
 There is two environments - one for ontoserver, and one for atomio.